-Alex had a general idea about the type of impact the organization hoped to have but (understandably!) didn't know there was other research already in the field that could help him think through how to collect data or measure success.
+Alex had a general idea about the type of impact the organization hoped to have but (understandably!) didn't know there was other research already in the field that could help him think through collecting data or measuring success.
 On top of that, he didn't have a sense of how to talk about or demonstrate the importance of this program within the wider community.
-After he and his team started data collecting from people who were involved in their program in the past or were participating currently, they began to open doors to share this initial feedback, in the context of the organization's overall mission, with the wider community.
+After he and his team started collecting data from people who were involved in their program in the past or were participating currently, they began to open doors to share this initial feedback, in the context of the organization's overall mission, with the wider community.
 They started to get feedback and responses in return, which opened a dialogue Alex didn't know they needed.